-- Quality and Outcomes Framework (QOF) results for the last published year were 525 of a possible 559 available, or 94%.
-QOF scores were in line with the national average in all areas. - Rates of exception reporting were either in line with or lower than the national average in all areas. - The practice used information about care and treatment to make improvements. - The practice was actively involved in quality improvement activity.
-The practice had completed audits relevant to improving outcomes for patients.
+- Quality and Outcomes Framework (QOF) results for the last published year at the main site were 532 of a possible 559 available, or 95%.
+QOF scores were in line with the national average in all areas.
+Results at the branch site were 397 of a possible 559, or 71%.
+These were significantly below the national average in most areas.
+The Clapham Family Practice had merged the lists and ensured patients at the branch site benefitted from the same recall procedures as the main site. - Rates of exception reporting were either in line with or lower than the national average in all areas. - The practice used information about care and treatment to make improvements. - The practice was actively involved in quality improvement activity.
+Where appropriate, clinicians took part in local and national improvement initiatives.
+However, the practice had undertaken mostly one cycle audits so it was difficult to determine whether the standard of care being provided was improving.